What is failure to launch?

 What is the next step?

 Since each young adult is different, the first step towards making things better is to identify what is hindering the student from moving forward.
 From there, it is important to seek appropriate help.
-Young adults with failure to launch syndrome often emotionally drain their parents.
+Young adults with failure to launch syndrome often emotionally drain their aging parents.
 Not only does the student require the attention and support of a much younger child, their lack of independence appears to have no end.
 In order to break the cycle, families often chose to intervene and send their young adult to a helpful program like Skyterra Embrace.

 Students ages 18-29 experience a supportive, therapeutic environment where individual attention and personal needs are addressed.
 Our program teaches young adults how to plan for and live out the vision for their future, providing lifelong direction and identifying their purpose so that they can live the life they were meant to live.